partyzanex/shutdown/README.md

 }
 ```

+`shutdown/compat` provides a package-level API backed by a shared manager.
 `compat.CloseOnSignal` accepts separate contexts for waiting and shutdown so cancellation of the wait phase does not corrupt shutdown execution.
 `compat.WaitForSignal` requires at least one explicit signal.
-All compat functions that accept `context.Context` also require a non-nil context.
+All `compat` functions that accept `context.Context` also require a non-nil context.

 ## Notes